SecretNeighborCheatArchive/SN-Cheat-by-Darth/README.md

-# SN Cheat by Darth
+# SN Alpha Cheat by Darth
 Darth's first cheat for SN alpha.
 The mod was paid and had to be injected using a Mono injector. </br>
 </br>
 **Note: The source was recovered from an unknown version of the mod assembly using dnSpy; it might not be accurate.**